ollej/firefly-blutti/README.md

 Once the map is finished, it can be exported using the `Blutti map format` to the `assets` directory..

-The filename (without extension) should be added to the `LEVELS` const at the top of `src/main.rs`.
+The filename (without extension) has to be added to the `LEVELS` const at the top of `src/main.rs`.
 The position in the array defines when it will show up in the game.
 Finally, a reference to the file needs to be added under the `files` section in `firefly.toml` with the attribute `copy` set to `true`.